markgw/pimlico/docs/guides/setup.rst

 set to the latest one, which has been downloaded.

-If you later try running the same pipeline with an updated version of Pimlico, it will work fine as long as it's the same major version (the first digit).
+If you later try running the same pipeline with an updated version of Pimlico, it will work fine as long as it's the same minor version (the second part).
+The minor-minor third part can be updated and may bring some improvements.
-Otherwise, there may be backwards incompatible changes, so you'd need to update your config file, ensuring it plays nicely with the later Pimlico version.
+If you use a higher minor version (e.g. 0.10.x when you started with 0.9.24), there may be backwards incompatible changes, so you'd need to update your config file, ensuring it plays nicely with the later Pimlico version.